CSE370HCI/hci-social-frontend/backend/README.md

 ### Production
 - `npm run build` to build the typescript to javascript
-- `npm run migrations` to apply any new DB schema changes
 - `npm start` to run the app in production mode

 ## Development Scripts